evilpingwin/rollup-plugin-mock-imports/README.md

     // string | RegExp | (RegExp | string)<Array>
     ignore: undefined,
     // the opposite of ignore.
 If mockall is `false`
-    // you can mock on a cases by case basis.
+    // you can mock on a case by case basis.
     //
     // if any of the mock patterns match the import
     // ('./myFile' or 'my-module') it will be mocked